Brian Van Belle: Cincinnati Reds

 On June 14, 2025, Van Belle was traded to the Cincinnati Reds in exchange for cash considerations and optioned to the Triple-A Louisville Bats.
 In seven appearances with Louisville, he accumulated a 4.95 ERA with 31 strikeouts across 36 1/3 innings pitched.

 Tampa Bay Rays

 On July 30, 2025, the Reds traded Van Belle to the Tampa Bay Rays, along with Adam Serwinowski, in exchange for Zack Littell.
 In three starts for the Triple-A Durham Bulls, he tallied a 3-0 record and 2.04 ERA with 16 strikeouts across 17 2/3 innings pitched.
 On August 22, the Rays promoted Van Belle to the major leagues.
 In four appearances for Tampa Bay, he logged a 1-0 record and 5.40 ERA with six strikeouts across 8 1/3 innings pitched.
 On September 6, Van Belle was placed on the injured list due to right elbow inflammation.
 He was transferred to the 60-day injured list on September 9, officially ending his season.
 Van Belle was designated for assignment by the Rays on November 6.
 He cleared waivers and was sent outright to Durham on November 13.
+Van Belle was released by the Rays organization on December 17.

+On January 7, 2026, Van Belle re-signed with the Rays on a two-year minor league contract.
+On March 21, 2026, he was placed on the full-season injured list officially ending his season before it began.